Shungite: Crystal Healing Benefits

 Other benefits include clearing stagnant energy and helping to release repetitive patterns of behaviour.
 Shungite has also been used to help you let go of beliefs that no longer serve you.

-Elite shungite, which contains the highest percentage of carbon, possesses the full range of metaphysical healing properties.
+Elite shungite, which contains the highest percentage of carbon, is believed to possess the most powerful healing properties.

-If a stone is not labelled as elite shungite, it's likely to be shungite rock, which may contain some shungite.
-The amount of carbon in shungite rocks can vary from 5% to 60%.
+Unless a stone is labelled specifically as 'elite' shungite, it's likely to be shungite-bearing rock that may contain some amount of shungite.
+Exactly how much can vary from 5% to 60%.

-Elite shungite is particularly distinctive, making it relatively easy to identify, even from a photograph.
+Elite shungite, which contains 90 - 98% carbon, is particularly distinctive, making it relatively easy to identify.

-Elite shungite can be expensive, mainly because of where it's found and its popularity as a healing crystal.
-For this reason, it's never tumbled and is rarely used for decorative products such as pyramids, charging plates, hearts and spheres.
+Elite shungite can be expensive because of where it's found and availability.
+The fact that it's widely used for healing purposes has further contributed to price rises.
+It's rarely tumbled, and because it's expensive, it's not usually used for decorative products such as pyramids, charging plates, hearts and spheres.

 When using shungite as a healing crystal, it's important to keep an open mind.
 While there may be anecdotal evidence and personal experiences to support its healing ability, limited scientific evidence exists to back it up.